kellylaaa/cse15l-lab-reports/lab3.md

 ```
 ---
 ##### 4. `find -mtime`
+source: I asked ChatGPT for command-line options to use "find" which gave me a list of options and defined what -mtime does.

 example 1: This command finds files with files that were modified more than a day ago and it's useful because it helps you find all the
 files modified after a certain amount of days.